Blog

 New Standards and Evolving Expectations

-Not only have these changes raised the bar in terms of accessibility, but they’ve also increased the legal exposure for organizations that haven’t updated their websites or systems to comply with new technical standards.
+Not only have these changes raised the bar in terms of accessibility, but they’ve also increased the legal exposure for website owners who haven’t updated their websites or systems to comply with new technical standards.

 Increased Enforcement from the U.S. Department of Justice (DOJ)

-The U.S. DOJ ramped up enforcement efforts in 2024, issuing new guidance and taking legal action against organizations failing to meet ADA standards.
-This heightened enforcement makes it clear that compliance is no longer optional in 2025 — it’s a legal requirement.
+Recently, the U.S. DOJ ramped up enforcement efforts around ADA compliance, issuing new guidance and taking legal action against organizations failing to meet ADA standards.
+This heightened enforcement makes it clear that compliance is no longer an option in 2025 — it’s a legal requirement.
+Non-compliance can lead to penalties, monetary fees, demand letters, and even lawsuits, depending on the severity.
+This is in addition to attorney fees and any costs needed to improve overall performance.

 Lack of Awareness Remains an Issue